MarcoDVisser/ccrtm/README.md

 ## Thanks
 Special thanks to Matteo Detto for all the suggestions while I was developing this package.
-Comments from helped improve documentation and remove bugs - so thanks to (in no particular order);
+Special thanks to (in no particular order) Zavud Baghirov and Martina Schmirl.
-Zavud Baghirov and Martina Schmirl.
+Their comments helped improve documentation and remove bugs.

 ## Version history